 With all of these practices together, you stand a better chance of keeping your catalytic converter safe, along with the vehicle itself and all of the possessions inside.
 At the very least, between the cameras and possible eye-witnesses, you will have a better chance of recovering it if it is stolen.

 3. Use an Alarm

 You can equip your car with a security alarm to help prevent catalytic converter theft.
 Just keep in mind that not every alarm is going to work for this situation.
 Some don’t go off unless the car is physically broken into.

 For this reason, you want a car alarm that registers vibrations.
-If someone is moving the car around while sawing off the catalytic converter, the alarm will trigger and you could potentially catch the act in progress.
-At the least, you will give the thieves a major scare and get them scattering.
+If someone is moving the car around while sawing off the catalytic converter, the alarm will trigger, and you could potentially catch the act in progress.
+At the least, you will give the thieves a major scare and get them to scatter.